lucbloom/photo_cycle/README.md

 - Minimal resources
 - Working preview in Screen Save Settings
 - Date is scanned from EXIF info, then looks for a date in the filename, then goes for file creation date
+- Location is taken from EXIF lat/lon, then cobbled from nominatim json (async)
 - Font options for the caption: font, size, outline width, font color, ouline color
 - Alt+Tab and the task bar only show one of the multiple windows
 - Alt+Enter toggles full-screen mode